kubermatic/kubermatic/docs/dev-getting-started.md

 ```

 * Every time you use the `dev` alias in your terminal, your `kubectl` command will now be configured to point at the `dev.kubermatic.io` seed cluster :)
-* Find out the hostname of your computer by running `uname -n`
-* Execute a `kubectl edit $NAME_OF_YOUR_CLUSTER`, replacing `NAME_OF_YOUR_CLUSTER` with the name of the cluster you created in step one, you can see it by using the `kubectl get clsuter`
-* Add a label `worker-name: $YOUR_HOSTNAME_FROM_uname -n` to your cluster.
-This makes the main Kubermatic controller running on dev.kubermatic.io ignore your cluster and the local controller
-you will be starting in the next step manage your cluster
-* Change your working dir to the `api` subfolder of the Kubermatic repository: `cd $(go env GOPATH)/src/github.com/kubermatic/kubermatic/api`
-* If you execute `./hack/run-controller.sh`, a local controller will be built and started in order to manage your cluster :)
-* The controller runs in the foreground, meaning it will block the terminal window which is why it is suggested to use a dedicated terminal.
-You can stop it via `ctrl+c`
-* You can now change code, then restart the controller and watch it doing its work
+* You can now change code, then restart the controller(s) and watch them doing their work

-If you work on the API, you can run it together with the dashboard locally (the latter in a Docker container):
+*Hint:* If you only work on the API you can skip starting the controllers.
+If you only work on controllers, you can skip starting the UI and API and instead create a cluster at `https://dev.kubermatic.io`,

-* Clone the dashboard repo: `git clone git@github.com:kubermatic/dashboard-v2.git $(go env GOPATH)/src/github.com/kubermatic/dashboard-v2`
-* Run `./hack/run-dashboard-and-api.sh`
-* You can now reach your local copy of the API and the dashboard by navigating to http://localhost:8000/ in a web browser
-* Just like with the controllers, this runs in foregrond so it is recommended to execute this in a dedicated terminal.
+and add a label `worker-name:` to it with the output of `uname -n` as value.
+This will make the controllers running in that seed cluster ignore your cluster and make the local controllers take care of it.

 There are also other controllers like the `machine-controller` that do not talk to the seed cluster but to the user cluster directly.
 This means they need a different Kubeconfig.
 You can
 get them running by following the following steps: